CyB1K/PS4-Fake-PKG-Tools-3.87/README.md

 ***Patched 3.87 Tools***

+***__V6:__***

+Keystone will no longer be removed from the project when trying to rebuild a base pkg after a finished pkg or after an error on the same project, let me know if you find any issue with it.

 ***__V5 Removed PKG Limit:__***

 Thanks Illusion0002 for this patch on cmd, ported it to pub-gen too.
 Illusion tested it with red dead redemption 2 and it was working normally with a 120gb PKG.
 I dont know if this might cause any mounting issues so build PKGs bigger than 100gb at your own risk!